 Shared care blood tests

-Blood tests can usually be offered if they are tests that can be requested by GPs.
+Blood tests can sometimes be offered if they are tests that would normally be requested by GPs and where the clinical situation would also be managed by GPs.
 Once blood tests are done, it is the responsibility of the patient to give the results to the private doctor and the private doctor needs to give advice on the results.
-Blood tests are usually not possible in primary care if they need to be done very frequently, eg less than three months apart.
+Blood tests are usually not possible in primary care if they need to be done very frequently, eg less than three months apart, or if the scope of the workup is not in keeping with that normally undertaken by NHS GPs.

 Shared care prescribing